 I love this piece because the study (at least as it is presented in the article) is jam-packed with critical reasoning flaws you can use to sharpen your GMAT Critical Reasoning skills.

 “Graduate Management Admission Test (GMAT) results are an important assessment criterion for business-school applications.
 The higher the GMAT score, the better the odds of gaining admission.
-A study in the Journal of Business Ethics makes the surprising finding that high GMAT scores may be inversely correlated with entrepreneurship.
+A study in the Journal of Business Ethics makes the surprising finding that high GMAT scores MAY be correlated to some of the negative traits of American business: lack of ethical orientation, male domination of executive ranks, uncertainty avoidance, and individualism.
+What’s more, GMAT scores MAY be inversely correlated with entrepreneurship.

 They found that female GMAT candidates scored lower than males, and that candidates from nations with the highest levels of ethics had the lowest GMAT scores.
 And they determined that GMAT scores are negatively related to masculinity and “power distance” and are positively related to uncertainty avoidance (safety-first behavior) and individualism.

 Power distance is the extent to which the less powerful members of organizations and institutions accept and expect that power is distributed unequally.
 This means that people with high GMAT scores are less able to deal with the hierarchy necessary in an organization.”

 But then the story concludes with recommendations as though the truth of the findings are somehow magically guaranteed: